nitzanlab/scPrisma/README.md

 ---

 ### Built With
-* [Python](https://www.python.org/) - 3.7 , Numpy and Pandas libraries. it is recommended to use also Scanpy library.
+* [Python](https://www.python.org/) - 3.7 , Numpy and Numba libraries. it is recommended to use also Scanpy library.